TrojanPuzzle: Covertly Poisoning Code-Suggestion Models: Background and Related Work

-In this work, we remove this limitation of Schuster et al.'s work and propose two novel data poisoning attacks that plant malicious poisoning data in out-of-context regions such as docstrings.
-Our most novel attack, \sys{}, takes this further by bypassing the need to explicitly plant the malicious payload in the poisoning data.
+In this work, we remove this limitation and propose two novel poisoning attacks that plant poison data in out-of-context regions such as docstrings.
+Our most novel attack, \sys{}, takes this further by bypassing the need to explicitly plant the malicious payload in the poison data.